wiggle-bin/wiggle-api/README.md

 # WiggleApi

-Control the [WiggleR](https://github.com/wiggle-bin/wiggle-r) via the API.
-Wiggle-api allows you do things like retrieve sensor data from the WiggleR.
+Control the [WiggleBin](https://github.com/wiggle-bin/wiggle-bin) via the API.
+Wiggle-api allows you do things like retrieve sensor data from the WiggleBin.

 ## Installing for development